-Jesy Nelson Poses In Skimpy Bralette For Cryptic Post
+Jesy Nelson Poses In Skimpy Bralette For Newest Post

 Jesy Nelson returned to Instagram for her first post of 2021 this week with a sizzling new photo of herself, after hitting the headlines last month for quitting Little Mix.
-Posted on January 4, the image captured the British singer in a skimpy white bralette alongside a cryptic caption.
+Posted on January 4, the image captured the British singer in a skimpy white bralette alongside a brief caption.

 The 29-year-old “Shout Out to My Ex” hitmaker posed in the corner in front of a white wall and flashed her tanned décolletage in the low-cut number.